rozek/svelte-drag-and-drop-actions/README.md

 If this sounds too abstract, just have a look into the examples: many of them illustrate specific use cases and may therefore serve as a basis for your own development.

+**Nota bene**: since it is based on native HTML5 drag-and-drop, `svelte-drag-and-drop-actions` principally also allows dragging and dropping between multiple windows (or tabs) of the same browser or even between browsers.
+To what extent this works, depends on the participating browsers, the data types involved (transferring text often works best), and may also depend on the operating system used.

 ### Exported Types ###

 TypeScript programmers may import the following types in order to benefit from static type checking (JavaScript programmers may simply skip this section):